-If you’re a junior brand manager and your ‘strategic marketing manager’ boss feels the need to keep using the word ‘strategic’ isn’t he or she saying, you just do stuff and I’ll do all the thinking?
+If you’re a junior brand manager and your ‘strategic marketing manager’ boss feels the need to keep using the word ‘strategic’ isn’t he or she saying, you just do stuff?
+I’ll do all the thinking.

 Because I’m more important than you.

 Screw that.
-That would make us angry, and it should make you angry too.
+That would make us angry.
+It should make you angry too.